JoyangAR/Sql-Server-Manager-Lite/README.md

 # SQL Server Manager Lite (Updated from VB6 to VB.NET)

 This repository contains the modernized version of SQL Server Manager Lite, a database management tool originally written in Visual Basic 6.0.
 The application has been updated to use more recent components, making it compatible with Visual Basic .NET.
+Additionally, new features have been added.

 ## Overview